tokenrove/punchy-the-log/README.md

 This is a demonstration of the [`fallocate(FALLOC_FL_PUNCH_HOLE, ...)`] technique for keeping an "infinite scroll" journal of manageable size, as well as a kind of persistent pipe.
-The code is intentionally simple and avoids some performance optimizations.
+The code is intentionally simple and avoids many performance optimizations.

+The `log` directory contains programs that work on a log where the offset of the next available message is written at the beginning of the file, while `pipe` contains programs that work on a sort of "persistent pipe" [as described by Carlo Alberto Ferrari], where we use `SEEK_DATA` to find the next message, and trim the logical size with `FALLOC_FL_COLLAPSE_RANGE`.

-Each invocation of `producer` writes a length-prefixed message into the log, and `consumer` reads one out, trimming the log as it goes.
+In both cases, each invocation of `producer` writes a length-prefixed message into the log, and `consumer` reads one out, trimming the log as it goes.
 With `-f`, `consumer` will consume continuously.
-Exempli gratia:
+Exempli
-(requires [pv])
+gratia: (requires [pv])

 ``` shell
 $ (IFS= yes | while read x; do echo "$x" | ./producer ./loggy.log; done) &
 $ ./consumer -f ./loggy.log | pv >/dev/null
 $ kill $!
 ```

-There's an idea of trimming the logical size, from Carlo Alberto Ferraris's [Persistent "pipes" in Linux], with `FALLOC_FL_COLLAPSE_RANGE`.
-That's not in this version, but I'll probably add it shortly.

 This is extremely Linux-specific.
 Portability patches would be interesting.